mrrtf/alo/aliroot/r23/esdconverter/SAF/README.md

-All what's needed to build and run the `mch-esd-convertor` on SAF (which is a SLC6 system).
+All what's needed to build and run the `mch-esd-converter` on SAF (which is a SLC6 system).

-The build part is just a custom `CMakeLists.txt` which gets required sources from O2 (Detectors/MUON/MCH/Mapping parts) and alo (esd-convertor itself).

 # Build

-Must clone `O2` and `alo` repositories in some directory `basedir`
+Must clone `alo` repository in some directory `basedir`

 Then :